High Blood Pressure in African-Americans

 The bottom number is called your diastolic blood pressure.
 This number represents the force of blood through your blood vessels in between heartbeats, while your heart is resting.

 - 79 or below is normal diastolic blood pressure.

 - 90 and greater is high blood pressure.

 Blood pressure changes throughout the day, depending on your activities.
 Blood pressure changes over time, as well.
 Systolic blood pressure tends to rise as you get older.
 Diastolic blood pressure may decrease as you get older.

 If either of your blood pressure readings is consistently above normal, then take action right away.
-Work with your doctor to develop a plan to treat high blood pressure or even prehypertension before damage to your organs occurs.
+Work with your doctor to develop a plan to treat high blood pressure before damage to your organs occurs.